Final Approved Version 2014; revised 10/2/2015, 6/21/2018, 10/30/2020, 2/8/2022

 Alcuin has over 320,000 titles in its main collection, and Clemens over 185,000.
 Differences that are related to discipline should be noted: we generally keep the subjects of nursing, nutrition, chemistry, and women’s studies at Clemens, while at Alcuin we keep biology and maintain theology at a graduate level.
 Most disciplines are well represented at both libraries.

 Saint John’s Rare Book Collections

-The three collections comprise approximately 11,000 print titles, of which about 5000 are in Arca Artium, about 5,000 are in Saint John’s Rare Books, and about 500 are in the HMML Rare Book Collection.
+The three collections comprise approximately 11,000 print titles, of which about 5000 are in Arca Artium, about 5,500 are in Saint John's Rare Books, and about 500 are in the HMML Rare Book Collection, a subset of which constitutes the Malta Study Center collection.
 Each collection also includes several manuscripts.
 The Arca Artium collection also holds about 6,000 to 7,000 works of art, as well as a reference collection of about 15,000-20,000 volumes.

 Music Score Collections

 Musical scores, while having a virtual “collection” in WorldCat Discovery are in practice interfiled with the main collections at the BAC Music Library.
 Alcuin has a separate shelving location on the lower level for musical scores.